 Promote geographic diversity of fund allocations.

-Provide consumers with affordable service options.
+Provide consumers with affordable service options and/or commit to participate in a program that subsidizes low income consumers.

 Include public broadband assets that can be shared by multiple service providers and that can support a variety of public purposes.